October 9, 2020

 Reducing drilling program cycle time, increasing money saved

-Recently we read an interesting article written by Jennifer Presley, Executive Editor of Hart’s E&P, about drilling program cycle time being the key to unlocking improved cash flow.
+Recently I read an interesting article written by Jennifer Presley, Executive Editor of Hart’s E&P, about drilling program cycle time being the key to unlocking improved cash flow.
 In the article, she quoted a study by Westwood Global Energy Group and PPI, which found that, “Better management of the amount of work in process [of delivery of a well] along with a reduction in cycle times can deliver higher returns and increased cash flow.”
 Reduction of cycle times is critical and that’s exactly what we at Actenum have been helping operators do for years.
 In fact, we have helped some reduce time to first oil by as much as two to three days with enhanced rig scheduling.

 How do we do it?
 To begin, we help reduce cycle time by removing “white space” in the well delivery schedule.
 Our Actenum DSO scheduling software schedules any resource against any type of activity, and takes any type of constraint into account, and then rapidly and automatically aligns the sequence of activities with the operator’s business objectives.
 It performs the “heavy-lifting” of initial rig schedule creation by searching the set of activities, resources, sequencing/timing combinations, and preferences/policy requirements rapidly and efficiently, to assemble an oil and gas drilling schedule in far less time than using a manual approach.
 What might take days or weeks to complete manually is done with Actenum DSO in minutes.

 Simplify, eliminate, reduce, repeat